yabwe/medium-editor/README.md

 The above code will transform all the elements with the .editable class into HTML5 editable contents and add the medium editor toolbar to them.

+## Initialization options

+* __excludedActions__: list of actions to be excluded from the toolbar.
+Default: []
+* __anchorInputPlaceholder__: text to be shown as placeholder of the anchor input.
+Default: _Paste or type a link_
+* __diffLeft__: value to be added to the X axis positioning of the toolbar.
+Default: 30
+* __diffTop: value to be added to the Y axis positioning of the toolbar.
+Default: 30

+Example:

+	var editor = new mediumEditor('.editable', {
+		excludedActions: ['h3', 'h4'],
+		anchorInputPlaceholder: 'Type a link',
+		diffLeft: 25,
+		diffTop: 10
+	});

 ## Development

 Medium Editor development tasks are managed by Grunt.
 To install all the necessary packages, just invoke: